StinoDes/Ore.js/README.md

-# New version coming
-### I've reworked ezi from scratch.
-Check out the ezi-script1.0 branch for the changes.
-### Readme will be updated after its release.

-# ezi-script
+# Ore.js

-Ezi-script is (yes, another) javascript library, which aims to make common processes as easy as possible, while still keeping it customisable.
+**Ore.js** is (yes, another) javascript library, which aims to make common processes as easy as possible, while still keeping it customisable.
 Using *configs*, you can manipulate any element in any way by calling just one method.

 ## Getting Started

 ### Installation
-To get started on using EZI, either install it using npm by executing `npm install ezi-script` in your project's root, or include a `<script>`-tag with
+To get started on using Ore, either install it using npm by executing `npm install ore-js` in your project's root, or include a `<script>`-tag with
-EZI-script as its source.
+Ore.js as its source.

 ### Writing your first code
 #### Getting and manipulating an element
-EZI provides a method to easily get any element from the DOM-tree. `EZI.collect( <selector> )` returns an element-object, called a Mineral, or a group, called Batch.
+Ore provides a method to easily get any element from the DOM-tree. `Ore.collect( <selector> )` returns an element-object, called a Mineral, or a group, called Batch.
 A Batch has the same base methods as a Mineral, so you can generally mix their uses.
 `do( <config> )` executes whatever you pass in your config onto the Mineral or Batch.
 Its uses can vary greatly.
 These are all possible applications of `config` in `do()`: